MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 > [!TIP]
 > You can't use the navigation property directly in a `$select` statement.
 Instead, you need to use `$expand`.

-The previous filtering example for the Iteration Path doesn't return the iteration path  in the results because it's contained in a related entity.
+The previous filtering example for the Iteration Path doesn't return the iteration path because it's contained in a related entity.
 To return data in a related entity, add an `$expand` statement:

 `/WorkItems?$select=WorkItemId,WorkItemType,Title,State&$filter=WorkItemId eq 10000&$expand=Iteration`

-And here is an example that returns information assigned to work item ID *480*.
+And here's an example that returns information assigned to work item ID *480*.

 > [!div class="tabbedCodeSnippets"]
 > ``` OData